 - a.
 Dignity and Respect.
 Every Fires Center of Excellence and Fort Sill professional has a personal obligation and affirmative duty to prevent hazing and bullying and to ensure all brothers and sisters in arms are treated with dignity and respect.
 There is a direct link between how Soldiers are treated and how they perform their duties.
 Building bonds of trust and learning to work cohesively as a team is instrumental in forming units and organizations that will persevere and succeed in the most adverse of circumstances. - b.
 Relationships between Soldiers of Different Grade.
-Fires Center of Excellence and Fort Sill does not tolerate fraternization.
 AR 600-20, paragraphs 4-14, 4-15, and 4-16 outlines the Army's policy of fraternization.
 The provisions of this paragraph apply to both relationships between Soldiers in the Active and Reserve Components as well as between Soldiers and personnel of other military services.
 Soldiers of different grades must be cognizant that their interactions do not create an actual or clearly predictable perception of undue familiarity between an officer and an enlisted Soldier or between an NCO and a junior-enlisted Soldier.
 Examples of familiarity between Soldiers that may become "undue" may include repeated visits to bars, nightclubs, eating establishments, or the visiting of homes between either an officer and an enlisted Soldier or an NCO and a junior-enlisted Soldier.
-The only exception to this policy is social gatherings that involve an entire unit, office, or work section or leader health and welfare checks.
+However, repeated visits, or interactions, are not a requirement for fraternization, a single incident may suffice.
+The only exception to this policy is social gatherings that involve an entire unit, office, or work section or Leader health and welfare checks.
 Prohibited relationships include: - 1.
 Compromise, or appear to compromise, the integrity of supervisory authority or the chain of command. - 2.
 Cause actual or perceived partiality or unfairness. - 3.
 Involve, or appear to involve, the improper use of grade or position for personal gain. - 4.
 Are exploitative or coercive in nature, or are perceived to be thereof. - 5.
 Create an actual or clearly predictable adverse impact on discipline, authority, morale, or the ability of the command to accomplish its mission.